 Even if you decided to randomly watch the episodes (not that it’s recommended), you won’t miss anything.

 Things are simultaneously executing but don’t add anything to the final story and flow of logic.
 The plot holes are even more concerning.

 Why did Jung Jin Soo receive the prophecy of death when he lived his life more righteously than others?
 Was there any code or logic that determined that people were getting a ticket to hell?

-Were Jun Jun Soo’s activities justified where he happily manipulates a minor to go on a murdering event fulfilling the vendetta, as a course of action in his twisted and creepy way?
+Were Jun Jun Soo’s activities justified when he happily manipulates a minor to go on a murder event fulfilling the vendetta, as a course of action in his twisted and creepy way?

 Welp, it’s a drama so logic is clearly out of the window, but oh well.
 The lawyer Min Hye Jin was a rational character who was the only good thing in Hellbound.